Our Impact: The Numbers

 1,387 mountain crew have been certified in First Aid and 84 porters and guides have been trained as First Aid Instructors.

-During 2022, approximately 7,500 porters working under KPAP-approved Partner for Responsible Travel companies benefitted from:
+Approximately 7,500 porters working under our approved Partner for Responsible Travel companies benefit from:

 money icon